Last Update: February 2020

 If you prefer to unlock your iPhone, you can try jailbreaking it.
 Jailbreaking and unlocking iPhones are not easy tasks.
 One slip and you may have bricked your expensive smartphone.
-You can buy a pre-jailbroken/unlocked used iPhone from eBay or Craigslist. iPhone 4′s typically cost around $150.
+You can buy a pre-jailbroken/unlocked used iPhone from eBay or Craigslist.
+Unlocked iPhone 6’s typically cost around $150.

-This article also applies to using prepaid SIM Cards in the iPhone 5s, 5c, 5, 4s, 4, 3gs, and iPad with 3G or LTE.
+This article also applies to using prepaid SIM Cards in the iPhone 11.
+XS, X, 8, 8+, 7, 7+, 6, and iPad with 4G or LTE.
 Android Smartphones utilizing GSM technology are also supported.

 Different Smartphones use different sized SIM cards.
-Most foreign cell phone carriers sell smaller micro-SIM (iPhone 4, 4S, iPad) and nano-SIM (iPhone 5, 5s, 5c, iPad mini) for use in a variety of Smartphones.
+Most foreign cell phone carriers sell smaller micro-SIM (iPhone 4, 4S, older iPad) and nano-SIM (iPhone 11, XS, X, 8, 8 Plus, 7 Plus, 7, 6 Plus, 6, 5, 5s, 5c, iPad Pro, mini and Air) for use in a variety of Smartphones.
+Newer places have 3 in 1 combo packs to accommodate all sizes.
 You should remove the SIM card from your phone before you attempt to purchase a prepaid SIM card in another country.

 Main cellphone carriers in Hong Kong